hindtag/responsive_web_design/README.md

 ## Getting Started

-This will be my freecodecamp responsive_web_design repository to store my code and log my progress for the certifications
+This will be my freecodecamp responsive_web_design repository to store my code and log my progress.

 ## Author